 Want to use your website to sell a product or service directly?
 Then WordPress.com and Blogger aren’t for you.
 WordPress on the other hand can be fully integrated with a range of ecommerce platforms.
 The bottom line is that if you want to sell directly to customers, then a hosted WordPress will offer a much easier solution for you than any free website could.

-If setting up an ecommerce store via WordPress seems too intimidating, then you can always consider the 123-reg Online Shop – a quick and easy way to get your business online.
+If setting up an online shop via WordPress seems too intimidating, then you can always consider our ecommerce website builder product Online Shop – a quick and easy way to get your business online.